 Paula D. Bos, PhD

-Assistant Professor and Cancer Biology Program Co-Leader
+Assistant Professor & Cancer Biology Program Co-Leader

-She obtained a Ms. in Genetics working in molecular epidemiology of human papillomavirus infection in cervical cancer (National University of Misiones, Argentina), a PhD from Weill Cornell Medical College investigating tissue-specific metastasis biology, and did postdoctoral training in cancer immunology at Sloan-Kettering Institute.
+Paula D. Bos is Assistant Professor and Cancer Biology Program Co-Leader at Virginia Commonwealth University (VCU) Massey Cancer Center.
+She obtained an M.S. in Genetics studying HPV infection in cervical cancer (National University of Misiones, Argentina), a Ph.D. from Weill Cornell studying tissue-specific metastasis biology, and completed postdoctoral training in cancer immunology at Sloan-Kettering Institute.

-Her laboratory has received funding from METAVivor, Susan G. Komen Foundation, the V Foundation, the American Brain Tumor Association, the American Cancer Society, and the National Cancer Institute.
+Her work has been funded by METAvivor, Susan G. Komen Foundation, the V Foundation, the American Brain Tumor Association, the American Cancer Society, and the National Cancer Institute.
+She serves on the AACR Tumor Microenvironment Steering Committee and on NIH, ACS, and DOD study sections.

 Clinical trials are very important for the development of treatments for ongoing care.
 Clinical trials are a way to make a difference for yourself and our community.
 Every step we have taken in the fight against cancer has come from these trials.
 We do not have a cure, but these scientists are working to save our lives.